Understanding Expression Builder for Datapoints

 Datapoint

-References a value stored in another available datapoint.
-When using a datapoint while creating a scheduled KPI datapoint, you are given two options: Current Model and Related Model.
+The datapoint variable references a value stored in another available datapoint.
+Unlike the datapoint variable of the realtime datapoint expression builder, in Scheduled KPI datapoints you can reference the datapoints from the current model, and also datapoints from other related models.
+When using a datapoint variable while creating a scheduled KPI datapoint, you are given the following options: Source Model and Related Model.

-The Current Model field displays the name of the model to which the Scheduled KPI datapoint is being added.
-It also lists the existing datapoints configured within that model.
+The Source Model (displayed as the name of the model) lists the existing datapoints configured within that model.

 Example: To store the hourly average temperature for a diesel generator, create a Scheduled KPI datapoint.
-Since the Diesel Generator model already has a Temperature datapoint, select it as the source and set the aggregation to hourly average to compute and store the required value.
+Since the Diesel Generator model already has a Temperature datapoint, select it as the source and set the aggregation to hourly average to compute and store the required value as a new datapoint.

 Lists datapoints from models that are related to the current model.